Emma M. "Emmie" Dillow was born on March 11, 1864 in or near Madison County, OH, the eldest daughter of William and Elizabeth (Houser) Dillow.

-We know nothing else about her life, except for the photograph here which shows her as a beautiful young woman, with a life of promise ahead, juxtaposed against a fluky, tragic accident that occurred in May 1883, when she was age 19.
+We know nothing else about her life, except for the photograph here which shows her as a beautiful young woman, with a life of promise ahead.
+This image is juxtaposed against a fluky, tragic accident which claimed her life in May 1883, when she was age 19.

 Her world was shattered in a split second, as reported in the May 11, 1883 issue of the Clinton Public: